-a) Description of the procedure used to appoint a tutor and thesis director for the doctoral student.
+a) Description of the procedure used for the appointment of the doctoral student's tutor and thesis director.

-The Academic Committee of the programme will be responsible for the assignment and coordination of the doctoral tutors and directors linked to the programme and will be responsible for the validation of the training and research itineraries proposed by them.
-It will also develop training initiatives for the team of tutors on the doctoral tutoring model itself, as well as on the development of the tutoring plans that materialise their activity.
+The program's Academic Committee will be responsible for assigning and coordinating the doctoral tutors and supervisors associated with the program and will oversee the validation of the training and research pathways proposed by them.
+It will also develop training initiatives for the team of tutors on the doctoral tutoring model itself, as well as on the development of the tutoring plans that materialize their work.

 The academic committee of the program, after listening to the doctoral student, may assign a new tutor provided there are justified reasons.